 The gorge mountain-ranges are covered with rich forests changing to alpine meadows at the alp.
 The reformed highway connects the capital Yerevan (96 km) with Vanadzor and Ijevan (35-40 km).
 As a climatic balneal health centre of medium-mountain zone, Dilijan is characterized by mild, moderate warm summer, sunny warm winter and dry warm weather during the whole year.

 Due to archaeological investigations conducted in the 70s of the 19th century, the man has been living here since the Late Bronze and the Early Iron Ages (the end of 2000 BC-the beginning of 1000).
 Due to its natural and climatic conditions Dilijan is a unique place.
 Fine landscape has an extra positive influence on holiday-makers.
 The middle altitude is 1256 meters.

-One of the most valuable natural resources in Dilijan is woods covering the 34000 hectares territory.
+One of the most valuable natural resources in Dilijan are woods covering the 34000 ha territory.
 For the purpose of woods’ flora and fauna keeping in 1958 and later on in 2002 “Dilijan national park” has been created on its basis.
 The woodland covers 94 percent of the park territory.

-It is strictly prohibited to fish and hunt at the national park territory for the purpose of hunting and pharmaceutics.
 The Lake Parz is situated in the northern part of the town.
-To the east of the Lake Parz, at a distance of 3 kilometers from Gosh village, there is the Lake of Tzlka (Gosh).
+To the east of the Lake Parz, at a distance of 3 km from Gosh village, there is the Lake of Gosh (Tzlka).